runrig-coop/hedgerows/notes/outline-of-topics.md

       - ["Ancestors of the Proletariat"](https://www.marxists.org/archive/james-clr/works/1949/09/english-revolution.htm),
         1949 (re: the Levelers, Diggers, Marx & the English Revolution)

-  - Social Choice Theory
+### Social Choice Theory
-    - Kenneth Arrow, who directly influenced the work of Akerlof, Spence and Stiglitz on information asymmetries (see further below), as well as Sen.
+    - Kenneth Arrow, who directly influenced the work of Akerlof, Spence and Stiglitz on information asymmetries (see above), as well as Sen.
     - Amartya Sen & Martha Nussbaum's work on [capability approach](https://en.wikipedia.org/wiki/Capability_approach) to theories of liberty and justice